'Racism has won,' says Chelsea defender Rudiger

 Chelsea defender Antonio Rudiger says "racism has won" and that he had been made a "scapegoat" after Tottenham Hotspur and London police said they found no evidence to back his allegation he was abused during a Premier League match in December.

-Rudiger was involved in an incident in which Tottenham's Son Heung-min was shown a red card and indicated shortly afterwards that he had been the victim of a monkey gesture from the home section of the crowd.
+Rudiger was involved in an incident in which Tottenham's South Korea international Son Heung-min was shown a red card and indicated shortly afterwards that he had been the victim of a monkey gesture from the home section of the crowd.

-However, Spurs and the Metropolitan Police said they had found no evidence of racial abuse.
+However, Spurs and the Metropolitan Police said they had found no evidence of racial abuse at the Tottenham Hotspur Stadium.

 "Racism has won.
-The offenders can always come back to the stadium, which shows these people have won," Sky Sports quoted Rudiger as saying after Chelsea beat Tottenham 2-1 on Saturday.
+The offenders can always come back to the stadium, which shows these people have won," Sky Sports quoted Rudiger as saying after Chelsea beat Spurs 2-1 in the Premier League on Saturday.

-Rudiger was subjected to jeers from some Tottenham fans during the match at Stamford Bridge.
+Rudiger was subjected to jeers from some Tottenham fans during Saturday's match at Stamford Bridge.

 "It's a disaster.
 I became a father last Thursday and you start thinking society hasn't come far enough in fighting racism so my kids will probably suffer as well.
 If nothing changes, if kids don't get good education and parenting, we'll lose."